Indian art: Miniature painting

 Although few Indian miniatures survive from before about 1000 CE, and some from the next few centuries, there was probably a considerable tradition.
 Those that survive are initially illustrations for Buddhist texts, later followed by Jain and Hindu equivalents, and the decline of Buddhist as well as the vulnerable support material of the palm-leaf manuscript probably explain the rarity of early examples.

 Mughal painting in miniatures on paper developed very quickly in the late 16th century from the combined influence of the existing miniature tradition and artists trained in the Persian miniature tradition imported by the Mughal Emperor's court.
 New ingredients in the style were much greater realism, especially in portraits, and an interest in animals, plants and other aspects of the physical world.
 Deccan painting developed around the same time in the Deccan sultanates courts to the south, in some ways more vital, if less poised and elegant.

 Miniatures either illustrated books or were single works for muraqqas or albums of painting and Islamic calligraphy.
-The style gradually spread in the next two centuries to influence painting on paper in both Muslim and Hindu princely courts, developing into a number of regional styles often called "sub-Mughal", including Rajput painting, Pahari painting, and finally Company painting, a hybrid watercolour style influenced by European art and largely patronized by the people of the British Raj].
+The style gradually spread in the next two centuries to influence painting on paper in both Muslim and Hindu princely courts, developing into a number of regional styles often called "sub-Mughal", including Rajput painting, Pahari painting, and finally Company painting, a hybrid watercolour style influenced by European art and largely patronized by the people of the British Raj.
 In "pahari" ("mountain") centres like that of Kangra painting the style remained vital and continued to develop into the early decades of the 19th century.
 From the mid-19th century Western-style easel paintings became increasingly painted by Indian artists trained in Government art schools.

 Jewellery

 Pair of gold earrings, 1st century BCE, Andhra Pradesh.

 The Indian subcontinent has the longest continuous legacy of jewellery-making, with a history of over 5,000 years.
 Using jewellery as a store of capital remains more common in India than in most modern societies, and gold appears always to have been strongly preferred for the metal.
 India and the surrounding areas were important sources of high-quality gemstones, and the jewellery of the ruling class is typified by using them lavishly.
-One of the first to start jewellery-making were the people of the Indus Valley civilization.
+One of the first to start jewellery-making were the people of the Indus Valley Civilisation.
 Early remains are few, as they were not buried with their owners.